Nathan Godfrey

-Nathan Godfrey (born 13 September 1977) is a sports executive best known as the former CEO of the Canterbury Rugby Union in New Zealand and current General Manager of the Australian Championship at Football Australia.
+Nathan Godfrey (13 September 1977) is an Australian sports executive best known as former CEO of the Canterbury Rugby Union in New Zealand and General Manager of the Australian Championship at Football Australia.
 He is also a member of the 7 Continents Club and founder of the Kangaroo Island Marathon.

 Education

-Godfrey attended the University of Otago where he studied bachelor's degrees in commerce and education.
-In 2019, he graduated with an MBA from the Australian Institute of Business.
+Godfrey attended Christchurch Boys' High School from 1991-1995 and subsequently studied commerce and education degrees at the University of Otago.
+He graduated with an MBA from the Australian Institute of Business in 2019.

 Career

 Canterbury Rugby Union CEO Nathan Godfrey watching a game of rugby in Christchurch, with his wife Australian Volleyball star Heike Jensen and their daughter.

-Godfrey’s sports management career began in 2010 as an AFLPA accredited player agent before joining the Adelaide Crows in 2012 where he worked for 3 years overseeing non-traditional revenue strategy.
-In early 2015, Godfrey relocated to New Zealand to take up a role as Head of Commercial at the Wellington Phoenix working closely with Football Australia to renew the A-League license and secure global partnerships.
+Godfrey’s sports management career began in 2010 as an AFLPA accredited player agent before joining the Adelaide Crows in 2012 where he worked for 3 years in senior commercial roles.
+In early 2015, Godfrey relocated to New Zealand to take up a role as Head of Commercial at the Wellington Phoenix working closely with Football Australia to renew their A-League license and secure notable global partnerships.

 In December 2016, Godfrey was appointed Chief Executive Officer at the Canterbury Rugby Union following in the footsteps of All Blacks CEO Steve Tew and Crusaders CEO Hamish Riach.

 Godfrey was instrumental in leading a high-profile anti-discrimination campaign endorsed by the Human Rights Commission.
 He was also responsible for introducing the Blue Card Concussion Initiatives (BCCI) under a trial that was later rolled out nationally by New Zealand Rugby.

 Godfrey was vocal in lobbying the Jacinda Ardern Government and Christchurch City Council for investment in a new multi-purpose venue to replace the earthquake damaged stadium in Christchurch.
-He also signed off on an investment in the Seattle Seawolves, a US-based rugby franchise, as part of a wider strategic alliance to attract international visitors and grow commercial revenue.
+He also signed off on an investment in the Seattle Seawolves, a US-based rugby franchise, as part of a wider strategic alliance to grow commercial reach and attract international visitors to Christchurch.

-Godfrey endorsed a controversial decision to snub the Crusaders and Canterbury Men’s teams who had both won their respective titles, instead supporting a nomination for the Canterbury Women’s team following their inaugural success in 2017 after five previous finals losses.
-The Canterbury Women went on to be named ‘Team of the Year’ at the 2018 Sports Awards and subsequently won four New Zealand Championship titles in a row.
+Godfrey endorsed a controversial decision to snub the Crusaders and Canterbury Men’s teams who had both won their respective titles, instead supporting a nomination for the Canterbury Women’s team following their inaugural success in 2017 after five previous grand final losses.
+This decision was vindicated by the Canterbury Women being named ‘Team of the Year’ at the 2018 Sports Awards and subsequently winning four New Zealand Championship titles in a row.